fergusq/tampio/README.md

 The ordinal before `alkaen` is the start index and the ordinal before `päättyen` is the end index.

-### Conditional expression
+### Ternary expression

-A conditional expression contains two subexpressions and evaluates one of them depending on the truth value of the condition.
+A ternary expression contains two subexpressions and evaluates one of them depending on the truth value of the condition.

-    riippuen siitä, [condition], joko [expression] tai [expression] riippuen siitä, [condition list], [expression] tai [expression]
+    riippuen siitä, [condition expression], joko [expression] tai [expression]

 `joko` is a keyword that can be used in place of `eikä muuta` when there is only one condition.